ibmjstart/bluemix-java-postgresql-uploader/README.md

 To view and edit the application, simply import the project into Eclipse.
 If you don't have an Eclipse instance with Java EE support, you may download it from https://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/keplersr2

-Once you Eclipse running, you can Import the WAR file as a new project via
+Once you have Eclipse running, you can Import the WAR file as a new project via
   1. File->Import...
   2. Scroll down to the "Web" section, expand that section and click WAR File then click Next.
   3. Deselect the 'Add project to an EAR' checkbox